Manjaka13/mydb/README.md

 # JDB

-Backend service for a lightweigh minimalistic CMS.
+Backend service for a lightweight minimalistic CMS.

 ### Project setup